jwodder/doapi/FUTURE.md

 - Give `doapi-region` and `doapi-size` "`show`" commands for fetching only specific regions/sizes

+### Internals

+- When not all objects of a type have been cached, labels that are valid IDs (or fingerprints or potential slugs) should not cause everything to be fetched (but the result should still be cached)

 ## Library

 - Should slugs be allowed as alternative identifiers for images the same way fingerprints are for SSH keys?
 (This depends on the circumstances under which the API will allow a slug in place of an ID in the first place.)
+- Give doapi a `wait_objects` (Rethink name) method for waiting for the most recent actions on a set of objects to complete
+- Make `DomainRecord` more robust with regards to potentially lacking a `doapi_manager` and/or `domain` object (cf. `JSObjectWithDroplet`)